6ix9ine: Ariana Grande and Justin Bieber

 In May 2020, 6ix9ine accused singers Justin Bieber and Ariana Grande of cheating and buying their way to number one on the Billboard Hot 100, after their song "Stuck with U" debuted at number one while his comeback single, "Gooba", debuted at number three for the week ending May 23, 2020.
 He also accused Billboard of chart manipulation.
 In an Instagram post, 6ix9ine alleged that Grande and Bieber were using "six credit cards" to purchase 30,000 copies of their song at the last minute.

-Both Grande and Bieber denied the allegations against them.
+Both Grande and Bieber denied the allegations.
 Bieber would address 6ix9ine's claims of that his streams did not count, stating that "he (6ix9ine) is counting his global streams and this is a domestic chart so only domestic streams count".

-Billboard also commented on how they conducted that week's charts, as well as commenting that the forecast rankings that 6ix9ine had prior to the reveal was false, stating that they do not distribute any of their rankings to labels, management, or artists.
+Billboard also stated how they conducted that week's charts, and that the forecast rankings that 6ix9ine had prior to the reveal were false, stating that they do not distribute any of their rankings to labels, management, or artists.

 In a later interview with The New York Times asking him if he inflates his streams "through bots or pre-roll ads or dirty marketing tactics", Hernandez stated:

 I'll say the same thing I said to Billboard: Who doesn't?
 Everybody inflates their numbers.
 Ev-er-y-bod-y.